quiltdata/quilt/docs/Catalog/Qurator.md

 1. **Opt-In to Qurator**:
    - Install Release 1.55 or later of the Quilt Platform CloudFormation template.
-   - Set the `qurator` parameter to `true` in the CloudFormation template to enable the Qurator chatbot.
+   - Set the `Qurator` parameter to `Enabled` in the CloudFormation template to enable the Qurator chatbot.

 2. **Configure Claude Model**: